 Alexa, turn on the TV

-The Amazon Echo has been able to control TVs and other things for a while with the assistance of a Harmony Hub or Harmony Remote.
+The Amazon Echo has been able to control TVs and other things for a while with the assistance of a universal remote like Harmony Hub or Harmony Remote.
 However the commands to make it work were a bit of a mouthful.
 “Alexa, tell Harmony to switch on the TV” or was it “Alexa, ask Harmony to turn on the TV”?
 It felt like you’d had an argument with Harmony and was asking Alexa to talk to them on your behalf.
 Thankfully now, the Harmony skill has had some refinement.
 You can simply say, “Alexa, turn on the TV”, or “Alexa, turn on BBC One”, and Alexa will oblige.
 If you have Sky Q or Sky + you can even say, “Alexa, Pause” or “Alexa, Fast Forward” and you it will do it.
 Instantly.

 Of course you can do all this with a remote control.
 However, there’s something quite fun and magical about voice control.
 If I fancy a quick blast on the XBox after I’ve finished work, I can ask the Echo in the Office to turn on the XBox.
 By the time I’ve shut down my PC, and walked into the living room, the xBox is on, and ready to play.